GeekTrainer/learn-typescript/build-javascript-applications-typescript-learning-path.md

     - Introduction
     - Introduction to classes in TypeScript
-    - Exercise: Create a class
+    - Exercise - Create a class
-    - Exercise: Instantiate a class
+    - Exercise - Instantiate a class
     - Access modifiers
-    - Exercise: Apply access modifiers
+    - Exercise - Apply access modifiers
     - Define static properties
     - Extend a class using inheritance
-    - Exercise: Extend a class
+    - Exercise - Extend a class
-    - Exercise: Declare an interface to ensure class shape
+    - Exercise - Declare an interface to ensure class shape
     - Design considerations
     - Lab
     - Knowledge Check
     - Summary

-1. **Work with generics in TypeScript**
+1. **Define generics in TypeScript**

       While generics are supported by many programming languages, including TypeScript, they are not currently available in JavaScript.
 In this module, you'll learn how to apply generics to functions, interfaces, and classes.

     - Introduction
     - Introduction to generics
     - Using methods and properties of a generic type
-    - Exercise: Implement generics with interfaces and classes
+    - Exercise - Implement generics with interfaces and classes
     - Implement generics with custom types and classes
     - Lab
     - Knowledge Check